NJIT-YP32/CyberSpace/BrowserPage3.md

+# The History of Web Browsers
 <img src="https://github.com/NJIT-YP32/CyberSpace/blob/main/src/images/the_history_of_web_browsers.jpg" width="300" height="300">

-* It’s been 30 years since the World Wide Web was invented by Tim Berners-Lee.
+* It’s been 30 years since the World Wide Web was invented by *Tim Berners-Lee*.
 * In March of 1989 he introduced a document called “Information Management: A Proposal”, which would eventually become the Internet.
 * The London based computer scientist also wrote the three essential technologies that are still largely considered the foundation of the modern-day internet: **HyperText Markup Language (HTML), Uniform Resource Identifier (UFI), and Hypertext Transfer Protocol (HTTP)**.